 - Subprime crisis: a rise in subprime mortgage deliquencies led to a financial crisis and recession (Sep 30, 2008 - Mar 9, 2009)

 The stress test results are obtained by combining the return for each asset of the portfolio for the given scenario dates.
-If the portfolio contains an asset that does not have price for that period, a proxy is used for that asset (for a description of the use of proxies for missing prices, please refer to the Backtest section of this manual.)
+If the portfolio contains an asset that does not have price for that period, a proxy is used for that asset (for a description of the use of proxies for missing prices, please refer to the Backfill section of this manual.)

 Adding a scenario